gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The tiger appeared out of the bushes next to them a heartbeat later and pulled up short.
-"Are you all right?" he demanded, ignoring the *tralpa*'s frightened yelp.
+"Are you all right?" he demanded, ignoring the tralpa's frightened yelp.

 Private Thokmay rolled off Noxy and stood up.
 "I'm fine,"